The rise in the number of people working for themselves has helped to take employment levels to...

 Executors without prior experience typically underestimate the amount of time and work involved.

 Additionally, you may not realise that you need to keep clear records.
 These help the executors keep track of what they are doing.
 Beneficiaries, creditors or the court might also ask to see them.
-It can be a good idea to open a separate bank account for the estate.
+It is advisable to open a separate bank account for the estate.

 You can come under pressure to start distributing money to the beneficiaries early, particularly if there is cash available.
 This can cause significant problems if there is a need to make inheritance tax payments before other assets can be sold.
 It can be disastrous if the estate has debts that the executors did not know about.